Magnus Kihlberg

-Magnus Kihlberg (born 25 October 1973 in Örebro) is a former Swedish football midfielder.
+Magnus Kihlberg (born 25 October 1973) is a Swedish former football midfielder.
 After playing for two local clubs, he joined Örgryte IS in 1995 before moving to Norwegian club Lillestrøm SK in 1997.
 He then moved on to Molde FK in 2002 before going back to Sweden and IFK Göteborg for the 2006 season.
 After just one season in Sweden he returned to Norway when he signed for Aalesunds FK in December 2006.
 Kihlberg ended his career with four seasons at Örebro, retiring in 2011.